 Hospitals have always made my husband feel uneasy.
-Though we were able to work through that prior to having our first child (a tour helped immensely), the one thing he drew the line at was being in the room during the epidural process.
+Though we were able to work through that before having our first child (a tour helped immensely), the one thing he drew the line at was being in the room during the epidural process.
 He wasn’t against getting one (rather, he was fully supportive of it).
-But he shared how he felt the sight of the needle—which is ridiculously long—would likely make him pass out.
+But he shared how the sight of the needle—which is ridiculously long—would likely make him pass out.

 At first, I was slightly annoyed.
 After all, it wasn’t like the needle was going into HIS back!
-But our nurse said it was actually fairly common and that it was better to have him step out briefly if at all uneasy.
-They didn’t want to have to be tending to two patients when all was said and done!
+But our nurse said it was pretty common and that it was better to have him step out briefly if at all uneasy.
+They didn’t want to be tending to two patients when all was said and done!

-Discussing fear or anxiety triggers ahead of time will help everything run more smoothly.
+Discussing fear or anxiety triggers about labor and delivery ahead of time will help everything run more smoothly.
 It will also allow you to make arrangements for situations that might arise.
 The less you have to stress about the day of, the better for you both.